Christ in All the Scriptures

 - 2Tim 3:1-5, probably relating to the great apostasy of the last days before the Coming of our Lord, and giving a photographic picture of the evils of our own day.

-[For further study of Paul's letters to Timothy, see the Book Notes on 1Timothy and 2Timothy.]
+[For a verse by verse study of Paul's letters to Timothy, see the Book Notes on 1Timothy and 2Timothy.]

 - Titus -- Christ our Saviour